 I was a loyal member of a book club in Utah with a big group of friends for about four years.
 I met new friends and became closer to old friends, I loved that book club.
-When I moved to Connecticut I brought up the idea of starting a book club to four friends and they all told me they do not read (I couldn’t believe I was friends with them;)).
+When I moved to Connecticut I brought up the idea of starting a book club to four friends and they all told me they do not read or they were already in a group.
 So I dropped the idea.
 Until recently when I was working on a clients home and we realized we knew a couple of the same people.
 I brought up the idea of book club…again, I just couldn’t let it die for me in Connecticut.
 Luckily they were all in!

 I heard someone say “the key to happiness is deep relationships.”
 I agree 100% with that.
 Whenever I have a meaningful conversation with someone I always leave happier.